psychopy/psychopy/docs/source/developers/repository.rst

 Setting up your repository first time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you first start using
+When you first start using the repo there are a few additional steps that you won't need to do afterwards.

 .. _createClone: